Tr4pSt3R/temptations/1-from-gods-point-of-view.md

 ## The Test Of Faith and Obedience

 ### Introduction
-God puts us in situations which allows Him and us and others to see what is in our hearts.
+God puts us in situations which allows Him, ourselves and others to see what is in our hearts.

 Faith without works is dead.
 In fact it cannot be called faith.
-As a new creation in Christ God will test your faith, love and obedience.
-God is faithful but are we faithful?
+As a new creation in Christ God will test our faith, love, obedience and reverential fear of Him.
+God is always faithful, but we are not always faithful.
+This is our problem.
+>

 How can we trust God in all circumstances?
 How can we demonstrate our love towards God even in the face of trials?

-Faith can be found in the heart (Rom.
-10:8, 9).
-  - desire and faith dwells in the heart

-Situations:
-  - can be brief in duration
-  - can be limited to a certain date
-  - can be protracted and without a defined end

-Examples of God’s Testing:
-  i.
-Abraham’s faith confirmed (Gen. 22:1-18)

-Example 1: Abraham’s Faith Confirmed
+### Abraham’s Faith Confirmed (Gen. 22:1-18)

+#### Questions
-a.
-What was the test that Abraham’s covenant God put him through?
+1. What was the test that Abraham’s covenant God put him through?
+> the Patriarch Abraham was put through a test of faith

-b.
-What was Hashem’s reason for doing it?
+2. What was Hashem’s reason for doing it?
-  — “for now I know that you fear God,” Gen. 22:12
+> “_for now I know that **you fear God**,_” Gen. 22:12

-c.
-What was the wonderful result for the patriarch Abraham?
+3. What was the wonderful result for the patriarch Abraham?
+   - Blessings
-   — blessing I will bless you
+     > "blessings I will bless you," (Genesis 22:17a NKJV)

+   - Eternal generation
-   — multiplying I will multiply your descendants as the stars of the heaven and the sand which is on the seashore — and your descendants shall possess the gates of their enemies — in your seed all the nations of the earth shall be blessed
+     > "multiplying I will multiply your descendants as the stars of the heaven and the sand which is on the seashore."
+(Genesis 22:17b NKJV)

+   - Triumphant Descendants
+     > "and your descendants shall possess the gates of their enemies."
+(Genesis 22:17c NKJV)

+   - The Patriarch of the Messiah
+     > "in your seed all the nations of the earth shall be blessed."
+(Genesis 22:18a NKJV)

+#### Key Learning
+1. The key to succeeding is from hearing the voice of God for yourself.

 NOTES:
   - God’s demand that Abraham offer Isaac is unlike anything in the ancient world
   - Abraham would not have considered this command of God commonplace